Jeanne Ferrier

-Jeanne Ferrier (April 6, 1888, Montpellier – May 23, 1979, Paris) was a French physicist.
-She was a pioneer in the field of radiotherapy.
+Jeanne Ferrier, married names Jeanne Lattès and Jeanne Fournier, (April 6, 1888, Montpellier – May 23, 1979, Paris) was a French physicist.
+A pioneer in the field of radiotherapy, she was one of the most prominent figures at the Radium Institute in Paris where she collaborated with Marie Curie in the 1920s.

-Biography
+Early life and education

+Born in Montpellier on April 6, 1888, Jeanne Ferrier was the daughter of the headmaster Zephirin Ferrier and his wife Louise née Crouzet, a schoolteacher.
+The first of the family's four children, she was passionately interested in science and went on to earn a dual degree in mathematics and physics from the University of Montpellier.

+Career

-After earning a dual degree in mathematics and physics from the University of Montpellier, Jeanne Ferrier became a science teacher at a boys' high school in Tarbes.
+Following her graduation, Ferrier became a science teacher at a boys' high school in Tarbes.

 In 1910, she married her professor, Samuel Lattès, who died in 1918.
 After becoming a widow for the first time, she moved to Paris and joined Marie Curie's laboratory with the support of a Carnegie grant.
 There, she conducted research on tissue necrosis induced by radium radiation.
 Between 1921 and 1929, she carried out scientific research at the Radium Institute.

-In 1924, she collaborated with Antoine Lacassagne on the detection and localization of radioactive elements in cells.
+In 1924, she collaborated with Antoine Lacassagne on the detection and localisation of radioactive elements in cells.
 The method she developed, autoradiography, is considered one of the most significant contributions to biology in the 20th century.